 Core mobile now offers the ability to bridge BTC to the Avalanche® network.

-BTC Bridging is ONLY available through Core Mobile and Core Extension.
+BTC Bridging is ONLY available through Core mobile, Core extension, and at core.app.

 The “.b” indicates that the token was bridged from the Bitcoin network, just as Avalanche Bridge™ tokens bridged from Ethereum end in “.e”.